16 Resolutions to Protect Your Home in 2016

 General Insurance Resolutions:

-- Don’t consider renting out your home, or vacation property, before having a good talk with your insurance specialist.
+Finally, the new year is a good time to take a look at your overall insurance picture.
+Here are a few points to keep in mind regarding your insurance in 2016.- Don’t consider renting out your home, or vacation property, before having a good talk with your insurance specialist.
 Carefully consider the insurance implications of renting your home or any added coverage you might require.

 - Ensure your home insurance policy is up to date and reflect any changes over the past year.